jucardwell/nc_weather_road_closures/README.md

 # nc_weather_road_closures
-This repository contains the scripts utilized in analysis for analysis of weather-related road closures in North Carolina.
+This repository contains the scripts utilized in analysis in manuscript "Impacts of weather-related road closures on daily habitual travel in North Carolina".

 For questions or issues related to this code, please contact [Julia Cardwell](https://jucardwell.github.io/).

 ## **Software environment:**